gammy/misc-scripts/README.md

 bp
 ---
 _"An ACPI battery and AC-power status script.
-Requires /proc, ACPI support, bash, head, tail, sed, grep and wc.
+Requires /proc, ACPI support, `bash`, `head`, `tail`, `sed`, `grep` and `wc`.
 Should now work on systems where battery isn't named BATx and adapter ACAD.
 Also works with batteries that don't report in mAh.
 Supports multiple batteries"_